KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 but as a field.

 And the Deep Soul does not only work through fragments.
-It may also act directly—
+It may also act directly —
-as stabilizer, guide, or witness—
+as stabilizer, guide, or witness —
 especially for those whose inner resonance
 mirrors its own structure.